 This will ensure that the crust remains flaky and delicate and doesn’t turn tough after baking.

-Instead, let the eggs sit on the kitchen counter for about 30 minutes before using them.
+Let the eggs sit on the kitchen counter for about 30 minutes before using them.

 Please let me know how you liked it!
 Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!
-Looking at your pictures always makes me smile *and super hungry*!

 Recipe

-Italian Olive Oil Shortcrust Pastry (Dairy-free)
+Olive Oil Pie Crust (Dairy-free)

 Ingredients